10 Key Questions You Must Ask On Your Next Job Interview

 • Find out if you feel the employer is the right fit for you.

-If and when you ask these questions, you will most definitely walk out of that room having gained both a better understanding of the position as well as if the company and it’s culture is a right fit for you and your career.
+When you ask these questions, you will leave the room with a better understanding of the position and whether the company and its culture fit your career goals.

 discernment